Prometheus Long-term Storage

 You might be tempted to use Grafana UI / Connections / Data sources / InfluxDB / your_query, but the table UI here is lacking.
 You'll miss key debug information that is present in InfluxDB Query UI.

 The Influx / Data Explorer view shows us the types stored in each column, eg. 'Group string'.
 And these types will impact the Flux queries.
+It also shows you the tables produced by a query, or "series".

 Metric schema